vi6120/face-auth-app/README.md

-# Family Face Recognition App
+# Face recognition mimicing FaceID

 Multi-user face authentication system where each account can have multiple Users.